pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ![](/img/Robotics/inevitable_collision.png)

-There may exist states from which you will reach the failure set even if you apply your optimal safe contiol.
+There may exist states from which you will reach the failure set even if you apply your optimal safe control.

 For example, in this case, if the drone is moving at a vey high speed towards the ceiling then it can't avoid a collision with the ceiling despite the best effort.